TragicSolitude/VoidBot/DESCRIPTION.md

 - `!playing [name]` Creates a temporary voice channel with the name `[name]` and moves you into it.
 This channel is deleted when it has no users in it.
-- `!remindme [time] [reminder]` Sends `[reminder]` in the channel the command was run in mentioning the person who sent the command after `[time]` seconds from the bot receiving the message.
-The reminder queue gets flushed to a file every 10 seconds so in the event the bot restarts there is a possible 10 second window of reminders that were forgotten but it's unlikely.
+- `!remindme [time] [reminder]` Sends `[reminder]` in the channel the command was run in mentioning the person who sent the command after `[time]` from the bot receiving the message. `[time]` can be specified as either a plain number in which it is interpreted as seconds or it can have some kind of suffix to specify the interval.
+For example; 32 minutes can be represented as `32m` or `32minutes` or `1920seconds`.
+This works for "seconds," "minutes," "hours," "days," and even "years."

+All stateful commands (e.g. `!playing` and `!remindme`) have relevant data structures periodically dumped to the filesystem so the bot should for the most part survive restarts gracefully.

 The bot also supports some additional passive functionality:
 - If you want to have this description of the bot on your server, put